d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 ### Definition

-Bidirectional RNNs were introduced by [Schuster and Paliwal, 1997](https://ieeexplore.ieee.org/abstract/document/650093).
-For a detailed discussion of the various architectures see also the paper by [Graves and Schmidhuber, 2005](https://www.sciencedirect.com/science/article/pii/S0893608005001206).
+Bidirectional RNNs were introduced by :cite:`Schuster.Paliwal.1997`.
+For a detailed discussion of the various architectures see also the paper by :cite:`Graves.Schmidhuber.2005`.
 Let us look at the specifics of such a network.

 For a given timestep $t$, the minibatch input is $\mathbf{X}_t \in \mathbb{R}^{n \times d}$ (number of examples: $n$, number of inputs: $d$) and the hidden layer activation function is $\phi$.
 In the bidirectional architecture, we assume that the forward and backward hidden states for this timestep are $\overrightarrow{\mathbf{H}}_t  \in \mathbb{R}^{n \times h}$ and $\overleftarrow{\mathbf{H}}_t  \in \mathbb{R}^{n \times h}$ respectively.
 Here $h$ indicates the number of hidden units.
 We compute the forward and backward hidden state updates as follows: